-Statement Blue= agree Red= disagree Don't Know In my community women are happier when men do a greater share of the household work.
-A woman feels comfortable asking her spouse to help her with the housework In my community men are teased when helping their wives with the household chores.
-The main reason men help their wives less often is because the community teases/reprimands them In my community men are proud when they own a business (e.g. farm, shop, etc.) The community disapproves when a married woman is a bread-winner In my community, men are blamed when they are not able to earn for the family The community disapproves of a woman who attends meetings (training, field visit) The community disapproves when men allow their wives to participate in project activities My community disapproves when men have a shared decision-making power with their wife over enterprises, income-generation activities, or resources important for family livelihood
+Stat ement Blue= Agree Red= Disagree Don't Know 1.
+In my community women are happier when men do a greater share of the household work.
+2. A woman feels comfortable asking her spouse to help her with the housework.
+3. In my community men are teased when helping their wives with the household chores.
+4. The main reason men help their wives less often is because the community teases/reprimands them.
+5. In my community men are proud when they own a business (e.g. farm, shop, etc.) 6.
+The community disapproves when a married woman is a bread-winner.
+7. In my community, men are blamed when they are not able to earn for the family.
+8. The community disapproves of a woman who attends meetings (training, field visit).
+9. The community disapproves when men allow their wives to participate in project activities.
+10. My community disapproves when men have a shared decision-making power with their wife over enterprises, income-generation activities, or resources important for family livelihood.
+11. My community disapproves women who speak in public in a meeting or other social gathering about their rights and well-being.
+12. When a woman works outside the house for money, the children suffer.
+13. Women prefer to work at home.
+14. In this community the man always eats first.
+15. A husband deserves the best meal.

-Statement Blue= agree Red= disagree Don't Know My community disapproves women who speak in public in a meeting or other social gathering about their rights and wellbeing When a woman works outside the house for money, the children suffer Women prefer to work at home In this community the man always eats first A husband deserves the best meal Men make most big decisions in my community My spouse has land registered in their name Women in my community can own land as well as men Women in my community can be leaders as well as men Women in my community have the same opportunities as men In my community, the men go to most of the meetings (E.g. social meetings, political meetings) In your opinion, a person is justified in hitting his or her wife or husband.
-E.g., doesn't look after children properly, refuses to have sex, argues, etc. In my community a person with disabilities should not be involved in any of economic and income generation activity.
-In my community, the right of people with disabilities to access the resources and the social services required for their well-being is not important In my community, it is fair that families or community members decide on behalf of persons with disabilities in relation to their personal affairs without consulting them In order to ensure access to the resources and services for persons with disabilities someone from outside the community must come and support the person with disabilities Notes / results / observations:
+Stat ement Blue= Agree Red= Disagree Don't Know 16.
+Men make most big decisions in my community.
+17. My spouse has land registered in their name.
+18. Women in my community can own land as well as men.
+19. Women in my community can be leaders as well as men.
+20. Women in my community have the same opportunities as men.
+21. In my community, the men go to most of the meetings (E.g. social meetings, political meetings).
+22. In your opinion, a person is justified in hitting his or her wife or husband.
+(E.g., doesn't look after children properly, refuses to have sex, argues, etc.) 23.
+In my community, people with a disability should not be involved in any of economic and income generation activity.
+24. In my community, the right of people with a disability to access the resources and the social services required for their well-being is not important.
+25. In my community, it is fair that families or community members decide on behalf of people with a disability in relation to their personal affairs without consulting them.
+26. In order to ensure access to the resources and services for people with a disability someone from outside the community must come and support people with a disability.
+39 27.
+Notes / results / observations: